cox-auto-inc-codeweavers/ts-shopping-cart-kata/README.md

 - The checkout should be able to handle a shopping cart with multiple scanned products of varying quantities (4x Apple, 2x Milk etc.).
 - The client should get a receipt with the list of purchases and the total price.

-There are failing tests in `src/checkout.spec.ts` that you can run to help get you started.
+There are failing tests in `src/checkout.spec.ts` that you need to get passing - see further down for information on how to run these.

+- Get the initial failing tests passing by adding the necessary features to the checkout
+- Add additional tests that cover other scenarios:
+  - when two 'Apple' items are scanned, then the receipt displays two Apples and a correct total price of 0.6
+  - when one or more 'Orange' items are scanned
+  - when both an 'Apple' and an 'Orange' item are scanned, the receipt displays both items and a total price that is the sum of both

 ### Running the tests